mdippery/dotfiles/README.md

     $ cd .dotfiles
     $ stow <packages>

+All packages can be installed in one fell swoop with the following shell
+script:

+    for pkg in $(find . -type d -depth 1 ! -name .git); do stow ${pkg:2}
+    done

+---

 If you're looking for Vim configuration scripts, you should instead take a look at my [Vimfiles][vim] repository.